Last updated: Dec-16-2024

 - Conversely, if you add more than one different search criteria, such as searching by both Asset types and Formats, your results will include only assets that match both of those criteria, meaning these are treated as AND search conditions.
 If you add structured metadata fields in your search filters, and if you add a free text search, they are all considered separate AND search conditions, as well.

-- When searching by structured metadata fields, if you enter more than one value WITHIN a multi-select field when searching, you can choose whether they are treated as AND or OR conditions.
+- When searching by structured metadata fields, if you enter more than one value WITHIN a multi-select field when searching, you can choose whether they are treated as AND conditions or as OR conditions.
 In the following example, results would include only assets where Categories contains either

 Shoes